Cloth-Foundation/Cloth/GOVERNANCE.md

 ## 6. Transparency & Accountability

-- All decisions by the Steering Council are published publicly in the Loom GitHub discussions or dev blog.
+- All decisions by the Steering Council are published publicly in the Cloth GitHub discussions or dev blog.
 - Regular **quarterly updates** summarize progress and direction.
-- Loom adheres to a **meritocratic and respectful culture** of open development.
+- Cloth adheres to a **meritocratic and respectful culture** of open development.

 ---